-A work titled Elena drawing appears on a list of works selected by the painter to be exhibited at the Georges Petit Gallery in 1906.1 It is established that the present picture took part in this exhibition as well, suggesting that Elena is (taking a break from) drawing in the present picture as well.
-Family photographs, as well as Sorolla's own drawings and his paintings, attest that his children received an early education in which the painter took an active interest.
+A work titled Elena drawing appears on a list of works selected by the painter to be exhibited at the Georges Petit Gallery in 1906.
+It is established that the present picture took part in this exhibition, suggesting that Elena is (taking a break from) drawing in the present picture as well.
+Family photographs, in addition to Sorolla's drawings and paintings, attest that his children received an early education in which the painter took an active interest.
 When discussing a progress report that Elena had sent to his father, the painter said to his wife Clotilde: "Her letter is wonderful, she explains everything well and she gives me great pleasure by telling me everything she does".